ATNF/askapsdp/Code/Components/CP/docs/current/doc/calim/cmodel.rst

 cmodel (Model Image Generator) Documentation
 ============================================

-The cmodel pipeline task is responsible for requesting a LSM from the sky model service and building an image from the components and/or images resulting from the request.
-The program is distributed and used a master/worker pattern to distribute and manage work.
-Each worker receives a subset of the components to image.
-Components are allocated to the workers in small batches, and only when the worker is finished with one batch is another batch allocated to it.
-This provides a reasonable approach to load-balancing.
-Once all components have been imaged the images are reduced back to the master and a single image file is written to disk.
+The *cmodel* pipeline task is responsible for extracting a local sky model (LSM) from the global sky model (GSM) and building an image from the components and/or images resulting from the request.

+The *cmodel* program only supports the construction of continuum images, however it does support taylor terms allowing the modeling of spectral index and curvature.

 Running the program
 -------------------